 American Modernism from the Charles Butt Collection: From Edward Hopper to Alma Thomas is the first exhibition dedicated to the collection of businessman, philanthropist, and Texas native Charles Butt.

 This exhibition presents over 80 rarely seen paintings and works on paper by icons of American modern art, including Edward Hopper, Ellsworth Kelly, Jacob Lawrence, Joan Mitchell, Georgia O’Keeffe, and Alma Thomas.
-The featured works span from the late 19th century through the 1970s, and will be grouped in four thematic sections: Intimate Perspectives, The Language of the Sea, Land Progressions, and Geometric Utopias/Dystopias.
+The featured works span from the late 19th century through the 1970s, and will be grouped in seven thematic sections: Breaking Form: Cubism and Its Legacy, Urban Encounters, Intimate Perspectives, Precisionism, The Language of the Sea, Land Progressions, and Edges of Abstraction.
 The Blanton Museum of Art is one of four exclusive venues in Texas to host this exhibition.

 Shared with the public for the first time, Butt’s collection reflects his vision of American creativity, as well as his civic dedication and commitment to education.

-American Modernism from the Charles Butt Collection: From Edward Hopper to Alma Thomas is organized by the Amon Carter Museum of Art.
+American Modernism from the Charles Butt Collection: From Edward Hopper to Alma Thomas is organized by the Amon Carter Museum of American Art.
+The Blanton’s presentation is managed by Carter E. Foster, Chief Curator and Deputy Director of Collections, Blanton Museum of Art.

 Our most popular program for young visitors!
 Read along to a picture book paired with a work of art.
-This month the theme is shapes and colors, and the book is The King of Circles by Shuntaro Tanikawa and Kiyoshi Awazua, paired with an artwork featured in major exhibition American Modernism from the Charles Butt Collection: From Edward Hopper to Alma Thomas.
+This month the theme is shapes and colors, and the book is The King of Circles by Shuntaro Tanikawa and Kiyoshi Awazua, paired with the artwork Summer at Its Best by Alma Thomas, featured in major exhibition American Modernism from the Charles Butt Collection: From Edward Hopper to Alma Thomas.

 Inspiring curiosity in ages 4–8 years old.
 Presented with support from community partner Alienated Majesty Books.